Sport as a tool for good

 Tel: +353 1 2409 232

-World Rugby has worked closely with other organisations over the years to deliver Spirit of Rugby-style programmes and projects including:
+World Rugby has also worked closely with other organisations over the years to support the delivery of Spirit of Rugby-style programmes and projects including: